Perspective | This photographer is addressing the dilemma of how to represent protesters in an age of social media and facial recognition technology

 “Simi”

 An organizer of an ongoing daily vigil.
-Vigils have become crucial for more vulnerable members of the society — i.e. children, elders and immune-comprised people — to be a part of the movement in a peaceful manner that easily allows social-distancing and minimal police contact.
-Organizers more than protesters are in risk of facing retaliation tactics by the police that aim to intimidate people to stop even peaceful protests.
+Vigils have become crucial for more vulnerable members of the society — i.e., children, elders and immunocomprised people — to be a part of the movement in a peaceful manner that easily allows social distancing and minimal police contact.
+Organizers more than protesters are at risk of facing retaliation tactics by the police that aim to intimidate people to stop even peaceful protests.

 “David”

 David is a member of a cycling group working in tandem with protest organizers.
 From blocking roads to leading marches and keeping marchers safe from traffic, cycling groups have become an integral part of the protest movements.
-They have also formed buffer zones, keeping distance between marchers and the police for which many cyclists have been targeted and arrested.
+They have also formed buffer zones, keeping distance between marchers and the police, for which many cyclists have been targeted and arrested.

 “Genesis”